 Cut Out The Stress - Normally your immune system will fight germs and viruses.
 But, too much stress can reduce your immune system's fighting power by increasing the cortisol in your body.

 Get plenty of rest and find things that you enjoy which also calm you.
-Music, coloring, reading, a guilty pleasure tv show — whatever soothes your soul can also soothe your body.
+Music, coloring, reading, a guilty pleasure tv show -- whatever soothes your soul can also soothe your body.
+While you are resting, make sure to snuggle under a comfy blanket like any of these luxurious throws.

 → Check out: 10 Effective Ways To Relax After Work